Ewolly/IOTWeb/README.md

 Setup
 -----
-Ensure you have Python 2.7, pip, and virtualenv installed. (should work with Python 3.x, untested)
+Make sure you have Python 2.7, pip, and virtualenv installed.

 1. Clone this repo onto your machine.
 2. Create a virtualenv `venv` for the server, and activate it.